nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    data.<br>
    ![Ui](images/Ui.png)

-5. To start out with some commands, head over to the [tutorial section](#tutorial) of this user guide!
+5. Head over to the [tutorial](#tutorial) section for a small walkthrough of some of TrackO's commands and use cases.

-6. If you'd like to skip the tutorial, head over to the [features section](#features) below for some of the more technical specifications of each command.
+6. If you'd like to skip the tutorial, head over to the [features](#features) section for some of the more technical in-depth explanation of each command's format an use case.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Want start using TrackO from scratch?
-Enter the [`clear`](##clearing-all-data-in-tracko-clear) command to remove all application data.
+Want to start using TrackO from scratch?
+Enter the [`clear`](##clearing-all-data-in-tracko-clear) command to remove the loaded sample data.
 </div>

 --------------------------------------------------------------------------------------------------------------------